 Exercise for your dog can come in many different forms.
 Experiment and choose a form of exercise that suits your dog’s interests and abilities, as well as your own.

-- On-leash walks offer a structured exercise that is often enough for smaller dogs or brachycephalic breeds (short or flat-faced dogs such as pugs or bulldogs).
+- On-leash walks: Offer a structured exercise that is often enough for smaller dogs or brachycephalic breeds (short or flat-faced dogs such as pugs or bulldogs).

-- Dog sports are group/class activities such as agility, flyball, rally-o, or lure chasing.
+- Dog sports Are group/class activities such as agility, flyball, rally-o, or lure chasing.
 These are another great way to get your dog out a couple of times a week

-- Running or biking.
-Most dogs are bred for short, fast bursts of running, not necessarily for running a marathon.
+- Running or biking: Most dogs are bred for short, fast bursts of running, not necessarily for running a marathon.
 Be sure you are listening to your dog when they show signs of slowing down.

-- Exercising their brain instead of their body.
-Working a dog’s brain is another way to stimulate them and can be as simple as feeding them from a puzzle dish or giving them a stuffed Kong.
+- Exercising their brain instead of their body: Working a dog’s brain is another way to stimulate them and can be as simple as feeding them from a puzzle dish or giving them a stuffed Kong.